6C1/cthulhu/README.md

 ## Background

+### Unary and Brainfsck

 Unary is an ultra-minimalist [esoteric language](http://esolangs.org/wiki/Esoteric_programming_language) consisting of repetitions of a single character.
 This string represents a series of commands in [brainfsck](http://esolangs.org/w/index.php?title=Brainfsck), a tape-based esoteric language consisting of eight pointer commands invented by [Urban Müller](http://esolangs.org/wiki/Urban_M%C3%BCller).

+### Huffman Encoding

+[Huffman encoding](http://en.wikipedia.org/wiki/Huffman_coding) is an entropy encoding algorithm based on a code table.

 ## Implementation

-CTHULHU will be implemented in C.
+CTHULHU will be implemented in ANSI C.